Home City Transfers Airport Transfers Private Driver Group Transfers

 Split

 Split is where Dubrovnik was ten years ago: authentic, affordable, and alive.
-The old town is literally built inside a Roman palace (Diocletian’s Palace, 4th century).
+The old town is literally built inside a Roman palace (Diocletian’s Palace, completed around 305 AD).
 It’s not a museum — people live in it, hang laundry from 1,700-year-old walls, and run bars in what used to be Roman cellars.

 The islands